See MSc Programs in Sustainability Studies in Europe 2019

 HEC Paris MSc Sustainability & Social Innovation is an exclusive program designed for high potential students aspiring to become influential change-makers and build more sustainable business models in today’s economies.
-Students will be taught by experts in their field of management, most of whom are members of the Centre of Research on Society and Organisation within HEC.

 Designed with today’s environmental managers in mind this MSc integrates the scientific, social, economic and political factors involved environmental decision making.

 This programme combines scientific study, laboratory and fieldwork techniques with the policy that underpins them and the management expertise to successfully deliver real-world sustainability projects.